Interpreting Broderick's Poem in "The Freshman"

 In this dorm scene, Sabatini also says his daughter Tina used to love hearing Curious George books at bedtime, and Clark says he thinks his father used to read him those stories, too.

 There's deep symbolism at work here.
-With both the FBI and mafia out to get him and not knowing how to escape, Clark has just spent the afternoon trying to secretly follow Sabatini through the streets of Little Italy.
-So at this point Clark is just like Curious George: a monkey who starts off innocently, but quickly gets in over his head, tangled up in messes that spin out of control.
+With both the FBI and mafia out to get him, Clark has just spent the afternoon trying to secretly follow Sabatini through the streets of Little Italy.
+So Clark is like Curious George: a monkey who starts off innocently, but quickly gets in over his head, tangled up in messes that spin out of control.

 Broderick following Brando through Little Italy